Invisalign - Invisible braces from £39.99 upon approval

 Your Questions about Anti-Wrinkle Treatment Answered

 When we laugh, smile or frown, our facial muscles contract and create dynamic wrinkles.
 As we get older, our skin starts to lose its elasticity and as a result, these dynamic wrinkles can lead to the formation of wrinkles and facial lines.
-Botox is a popular form of anti-wrinkle treatment, increasingly used to help tackle the appearance of lines and wrinkles and keep the skin looking youthful.
+Cathays Dental Clinic use a popular form of anti-wrinkle treatment, increasingly used to help tackle the appearance of lines and wrinkles and keep the skin looking youthful.

-Here we have put together a guide to tell you everything you need to know about Botox anti-wrinkle treatment, answering the essential questions:
+Here we have put together a guide to tell you everything you need to know about anti-wrinkle treatment anti-wrinkle treatment, answering the essential questions:

-Botox is the trade name for Botulinum Toxin, a natural neurotoxin and protein.
-This protein is commonly used cosmetically for the treatment of wrinkles, as well as a number of other health problems such as chronic migraines and excessive sweating.
+For anti-wrinkle treatment a popular natural neurotoxin and protein. is commonly used cosmetically for the treatment of wrinkles, as well as a number of other health problems such as chronic migraines and excessive sweating.

 What is involved in anti-wrinkle treatment?

-Botox treatment can temporarily remove or reduce facial lines and wrinkles including forehead lines, frown lines and crow’s feet.
-As our facial muscles contract hundreds of times on a daily basis, and Botox prevents this from happening, it can have the effect of smoothing out the skin.
+Anti-wrinkle treatment can temporarily remove or reduce facial lines and wrinkles including forehead lines, frown lines and crow’s feet.
+As our facial muscles contract hundreds of times on a daily basis, and good anti-wrinkle treatment can prevent this from happening, it can have the effect of smoothing out the skin.

-Will Botox treatment leave you feeling numb, with frozen expressions?
+Will Anti-wrinkle treatment leave you feeling numb, with frozen expressions?

-As with any injection, Botox can be slightly painful depending on the area that is injected, however, there is no downtime after treatment, so you can go back to work or resume your daily activities as normal.
+As with any injection, anti-wrinkle treatment can be slightly painful depending on the area that is injected, however, there is no downtime after treatment, so you can go back to work or resume your daily activities as normal.

 What are the side effects?

-The side effects of Botox are relatively minor and short lived.
+The side effects of anti-wrinkle treatment are relatively minor and short lived.
 Some people experience a slight redness and bruising of the skin, and in some cases, there can be a small amount of swelling at the injection site.

 How quickly will the effects be visible?

-The rejuvenating effects of Botox can usually be seen within 5 to 7 days of treatment.
+The rejuvenating effects of anti-wrinkle treatment can usually be seen within 5 to 7 days of treatment.

 How long will the results of the treatment last?

-The results of anti-wrinkle treatment vary depending on the patient, but in most cases, the effects of Botox lasts between 3 and 6 months.
+The results of anti-wrinkle treatment vary depending on the patient, but in most cases, the effects last between 3 and 6 months.

 To learn more about anti-wrinkle treatment or to book an appointment, you can call Cathays Dental Clinic today on 029 2023 0945.